 With the squirrels always climbing up trees and digging on the ground, they also help to spread the growth of plants and trees.
 Many of them feast on various fruit nuts and these are spread along a large area for food storage.
 Some of these nuts will eventually be forgotten and so giving them a chance to grow and become plants or trees.

-Ground squirrels are known to dig deep in the soil to bury their food and to create temporary shelter.
+Ground squirrels are known to dig deep in the soil to bury their food and to create a temporary shelter.
 This regular activity basically helps to aerate the soil and make it healthy for some plants to grow and thrive.
 Squirrels are also known to break up various tree branches, leaves, and nuts and these are all scattered to the ground making the soil always healthy with nutrients.

 Squirrels on the ground dig holes that are big enough for other animals to live in.
 Those that dwell in trees also carve out tunnels for their own shelter.
 Once the squirrels leave their own shelter, other tree-dwelling animals may take their place and enjoy their stay in the tree.